r-pufky/payday2-secret/README_JA.md

 1. Self Checkout

    `When the four thieves were asked to destroy a large store their actions were
-    as fast as they were devastating`
+    as fast as they were devastating.`

 1. Platinum Card (もしくは: “Yeah, He’s a Gold Digger”)